The Morning When Angels Sang for St Mary in Ethiopia

 “Tales from aeons past seep from every corner of Axum.
 More than 2000 years ago, the former capital of the Axumite kingdom exerted its military, trade and cultural powers for more than a millennium.
 Legend states that the king who bore Frankincense (Gaspar) to Jesus after his birth hailed from Axum.
 The famed Queen of Sheba is also believed to have come from this ancient city.
 However, Axum’s biggest claim is its possession of the famous Ark of the Covenant that housed the stone tablets inscribed with the Ten Commandments.

 However, the most significant experience was my participation at St Mary’s Day (St Mariam according to the Ethiopians) celebrations.
 She is the most revered Christian figure behind Jesus in Ethiopia, and any day dedicated to her is an important and highly anticipated affair.
-The worship involved a midnight to midday prayer session that included a procession of a replica Ark of the Covenant prior to dawn.
+The worship involved midnight to midday prayer session that included a procession of a replica Ark of the Covenant before dawn.

 The most enduring and endearing memory was the singing that embraced and nurtured me.
 It was as if a chorus of angels had descended to earth and graced mortals with their divine presence.
 The voices were so beautiful, so gentle, and so reverential that my eyes welled with tears.
 The volume would at times subside to nearly a whisper, before rising to a level of exuberant worship.
 It was as if some higher being had touched the congregation with a love as universal as the distant stars that faintly sparkled through the clouds far above our heads.